unparalleled-js/docs-1/connectors/zendesk/updated-record-trigger.md

 ---

 # Zendesk - New/updated record trigger

+Use this trigger to pick up recent activity in your Zendesk [users](/connectors/zendesk/user-fields.md), [tickets](/connectors/zendesk/ticket-fields.md), or [organizations](/connectors/zendesk/organization-fields.md).

-This trigger monitors your Zendesk instance for new or updated records.
+This trigger monitors and picks up new or updated records in your Zendesk instance.
 Records are batched and processed at regular poll intervals.

-Use this trigger to pick up recent activity in your Zendesk [users](/connectors/zendesk/user-fields.md), [tickets](/connectors/zendesk/ticket-fields.md), and [organizations](/connectors/zendesk/organization-fields.md).

 ![New/updated record trigger](/assets/images/connectors/zendesk/updated-record-trigger.png)
 *New/updated record trigger*